Three Presidents, One Date, Zero Coincidences

 In this episode, we explore some details of each death and dig into bioethicist and professor Margaret P. Battin’s theories on these non-coincidental deaths – including the roles their doctors played.Then, we look at how five years later, in late June 1836, James Madison was knocking at death’s door and the pressure was on to get him to the Fourth.
 He managed to break with this weird tradition and prevent the Fourth of July from becoming the official Death Day of the Presidents of the United States.

-Correction: My math is a little off when I say that the length of time between Monroe and Madison’s deaths was 4 years and 9 months; it’s just 6 days short of 1 year.
-To be fair, I did this math in the year 2020 which has been about a decade even though it still feels like March.
+Correction: My math is a little off in the episode when I say the length of time between Monroe and Madison’s deaths was 4 years and 9 months; it’s just 6 days short of 5 years.
 Also, our apologies to Dennis Hopper who died in 2010.

 Join our Patreon at https://www.patreon.com/ploddingthroughthepresidents for exclusive bonus content!